DmitriySemenov/SDCE_Project2_Advanced-Lane-Lines/README.md

 The same averaging is done on the curvature radius.

-The final output fram is generated using each lane line's best fits.
+The final output frame is generated using each lane line's best fits.

 Here's a [link to my video result](./output_videos/project_video.mp4) that shows the complete video processing pipeline output.